rpatel622/OpenRCT2-PathBuilder/README.md

 ## Building from source

-Since this is early stage, no releases yet, you have to build from source for yourself.
+Since this is early stage, no releases yet, you have to build from source for yourself

-It should be as easy as:
+### Start by hand
+You have to **manualy statisfy** dependency to **`openrct2.d.ts`**, which is not included, as not to clutter the internet wires - you should have it on your system already, just copy or link it to `lib` - next to `put-openrct2.d.ts-here.md` - on systems with gnu command line tools it is of course possible to `$ wget https://raw.githubusercontent.com/OpenRCT2/OpenRCT2/develop/distribution/openrct2.d.ts`

+### Finnish by script
+(in root directory - where `rollup.config.js` resides)
 ```
 $ npm install
-$ npm install openrct2-flexui@next
 $ npm run build:dev
 ```

+## Internal dependencies

 This plugin uses [Simple OpenRCT2 plugin template with Typescript](https://github.com/Basssiiie/OpenRCT2-Simple-Typescript-Template) by [Basssiiie](https://github.com/Basssiiie).
 Detailed build instructions to be found in 'typescript-template-README.md'.
 It also uses [FlexUi](https://github.com/Basssiiie/OpenRCT2-FlexUI) by [Basssiiie](https://github.com/Basssiiie).
-It is not noted in build instructions that you need FlexUi (TODO, include FlexUi in install script)

 ## Contributing, bug reporting etc.